 SOUTH HOLLAND, IL – South Suburban College is seeking tutors and participants for the Adult Volunteer Literacy Tutoring Program.
 The program is structured to train volunteers to become one-on-one tutors for adults in need of basic literacy skills.
 Instruction in basic literacy includes the development of phonetic reading skills combined with communication skills.
 SSC is encouraging residents to take this opportunity to volunteer as a tutor or encourage someone you know to take advantage of the free program.

-New tutor training sessions will take place at the Main Campus in South Holland on October 25th & 27th and November 1st & 3rd.
+New Year new Beginnings!
+There will be new tutor training sessions taking place at the Main Campus on January 17th, 19th, 24th and the 26th of 2016.
 The tutor training is an 18-hour program that culminates with literacy training certification.
-We also offer online training as well.
 Once certified, the tutors will go out to visit their adult learners at locations in or near their neighborhoods.
-Tutoring sites have already been established at the following locations: Acorn Public Library, Oak Forest; Glenwood-Lynwood Library; Harvey Public Library; Phoenix Library; Calumet City Public Library; Grande Prairie Library, Hazel Crest; Homewood Public Library; South Holland Public Library; South Suburban College Library, Main Campus; Oak Forest Center Library, Oak Forest; Lansing Public Library; Dolton Public Library; Riverdale Public Library; Markham Public Library and Midlothian Public Library.
+Tutoring sites have already been established at the following locations: Acorn Public Library, Oak Forest; Glenwood-Lynwood Library; Harvey Public Library; Phoenix Public Library; Calumet City Public Library; Grande Prairie Library, Hazel Crest; Homewood Public Library; South Holland Public Library; South Suburban College Library, Main Campus; Oak Forest Center Library, Oak Forest; Lansing Public Library; Dolton Public Library; Riverdale Public Library; Markham Public Library and Midlothian Public Library.
 Tutoring is scheduled by the availability of the tutors and the learners, and the availability of space and hours of the tutoring sites.

 Illiteracy is an issue that can be debilitating in so many ways for adults who never received the proper instruction.
 Adults who are unable to read have a much more difficult time with many daily activities that others may take for granted, along with a clear disadvantage in today’s competitive job market.
 SSC’s Office of Adult Education administers the Adult Volunteer Literacy Tutoring Program in addition to High School Equivalency (HSE), English as a Second Language (ESL), and Adult Basic Education (ABE).